iluwatar/java-design-patterns/reactor/README.md

 This concludes our detailed explanation of the Reactor design pattern.
 The Reactor pattern allows us to handle multiple simultaneous I/O operations efficiently using a single or a limited number of threads.

-## Class diagram
+## Detailed Explanation of Reactor Pattern with Real-World Examples

 ![Reactor](./etc/reactor.png "Reactor")

-## Applicability

-* Use the Reactor pattern when you need to handle multiple simultaneous I/O operations efficiently.
-* Ideal for applications requiring high scalability and low-latency, such as web servers and networking frameworks.

-## Known Uses
+## When to Use the Reactor Pattern in Java

+Employ the Reactor pattern in scenarios requiring low-latency and high-throughput in server-side applications, making it an essential strategy for modern networking frameworks and web servers.

+## Real-World Applications of Reactor Pattern in Java

 * Netty: An asynchronous event-driven network application framework for rapid development of maintainable high-performance protocol servers and clients.
 * Akka: A toolkit and runtime for building concurrent, distributed, and fault-tolerant applications on the JVM.
 * Java NIO (New I/O): Provides non-blocking I/O operations, allowing a single thread to manage multiple channels.

-## Consequences
+## Benefits and Trade-offs of Reactor Pattern

 Benefits: